Andrea-Fox/peopleCounter/README.md

 [MQTT with ESP32 tutorial](https://iotdesignpro.com/projects/how-to-connect-esp32-mqtt-broker)

-## OTA updates
-The updated file allows OTA updates through the Arduino IDE.
-For more information about OTA updates in Arduino, one may look at [this article](https://lastminuteengineers.com/esp32-ota-updates-arduino-ide/)

-## Case for the sensor
-I'm looking for someone with some 3d modelling experience in order to create a case for this sensor.

-## ToDo list
-- [ ] adding ability to understand autonomously which are the optimal ROIs (if anyone has any suggestions on how to achieve this result let me know, because I have no idea how to solve this issue)

 ## Discord server
 If you want to discuss about the idea of finding the ultimate room presence sensor, feel free to join the dedicate Discord (created by @DutchDeffy): https://discord.gg/65eBamz7AS